How to migrate from WPForms to Gravity Forms (step-by-step guide)

 Migrating from WPForms to Gravity Forms is easy!

-Gravity Forms’ accessibility features, its rich ecosystem of extensions, and its intuitive drag-and-drop block style editor make it the most powerful form plugin for WordPress.
+Gravity Forms’ accessibility features, its rich ecosystem of extensions, and its intuitive, drag-and-drop, block-style editor make it the most powerful form plugin for WordPress.
 In this post, we showed you how to migrate your form entries from WPForms to Gravity Forms using the GravityImport plugin.

 GravityImport allows you to import data into Gravity Forms from a CSV file.
-The plugin also allows you to create new forms during the import process.
-With GravityImport, you can effortlessly migrate your form data from other popular form plugins to Gravity Forms.
+The plugin also enables you to create new forms during the import process.
+If you found this post helpful, see how GravityView compares to WPForms Views next!